Devil's Punch Bowl (Hamilton, Ontario): History

 The history of the Devil's Punch Bowl dates back to over 450 million years ago.
 It was formed throughout the years by many glacial waters; it withholds different layers of colourful stratified rock segments.
 The falls drops about 108.25 feet.
 Another monument that is considered part of the Devil's Punch Bowl is the ten-metre high cross that overlooks the Stoney Creek community and Hamilton Harbour.
 This cross was made on December 18, 1966, by William Sinclair (1925-1994).
-He built the cross to bring light to the community.
-Originally the cross was only planned on being lit up during Christmas, and Easter for six weeks.
-However, with the help of the donations from the Knights of Columbus the cross lights up automatically every night.
+In 2021 a 31 year-old man jumped into the hole and died.

 Geology and geography

 The Devil's Punch Bowl originated 450 million years ago when materials that form the Niagara escarpment were originally deposited in an inland sea.
 Corals and other organisms that lived in the area became fossilized as the sea bottom deposits changed into rocks.

 The formation of the Devil's Punch Bowl occurred 1 million years ago after one of the four great ice ages.
 As the ice slabs that covered the area melted at the end of the ice age, high levels of water occurred.
 These streams of fast moving waters carved out the land and formed what would become the Devil's Punch Bowl.

-Formation of the Devil's Punch Bowl has declined since its original formation; it often dries up or is only a trickle.
+Formation of the Devil's Punch Bowl has declined since its original shaping; the falls often dry up or only trickle.
 However, the stream still picks up during rain and as snow is melting.
 The site also has two distinct waterfalls in the upper and lower regions.

 Today it has become a famous landmark amongst geologists worldwide because of its exposed rock strata.
 The stratigraphy of the Punch Bowl has been studied by geologists, including McMaster University students.

-From the top of the escarpment a beautiful view of various locations can be seen such as; East Hamilton, Burlington, Stoney Creek and weather permitting, the Toronto skyline can become visible as well.
+A view from the top of the escarpment of various locations can be seen such as; East Hamilton, Burlington, Stoney Creek and weather permitting, the Toronto skyline can become visible as well.

 The geology of the upper and lower falls was described in the popular Toronto blog "Hiking the GTA" in Dec.
 2015.